opencontainers/image-spec/config.md

 - **architecture** *string*, REQUIRED

   The CPU architecture which the binaries in this image are built to run on.
-  Configurations SHOULD use, and implementations SHOULD understand, values [supported by runtime-spec's `platform.arch`][runtime-platform].
+  Configurations SHOULD use, and implementations SHOULD understand, values listed in the Go Language document for [`GOARCH`][go-environment].

 - **os** *string*, REQUIRED

   The name of the operating system which the image is built to run on.
-  Configurations SHOULD use, and implementations SHOULD understand, values [supported by runtime-spec's `platform.os`][runtime-platform].
+  Configurations SHOULD use, and implementations SHOULD understand, values listed in the Go Language document for [`GOOS`][go-environment].

 - **config** *object*, OPTIONAL